MegAnthonyKeogh/hangman/README.md

 In the future, I would like to clean up some of the CSS and make it more mobile-friendly, as well as add phrases instead of only single words.

+The issues I faced in building this application were really based on learning JavaScript logic, and how to apply it sothat my game functioned in real-time.